swcarpentry/good-enough-practices-in-scientific-computing/index.md

     subfolder (5f)*, and make dated notes about changes to the project in this file in reverse chronological order (i.e., most recent first).
-This file is the equivalent of a lab notebook, and should contain entries like those shown in Figure 5.
+This file is the equivalent of a lab notebook, and should contain entries like those shown below:

+    ```
+    ## 2016-04-08

+    * Switched to cubic interpolation as default.
+    * Moved question about family's TB history to end of questionnaire.

+    ## 2016-04-06

+    * Added option for cubic interpolation.
+    * Removed question about staph exposure (can be inferred from blood test results).
+    ```

 3.  *Copy the entire project whenever a significant change has been made (5g)* (i.e., one that materially affects the results), and store that copy in a sub-folder whose name reflects the date in the area that's being synchronized.
-This approach results in projects being organized as shown in Figure 6.
+This approach results in projects being organized as shown below:

+    ```
+    .
+    |-- project_name
+    |   -- current
+    |       -- ...project content as described earlier...
+    |   -- 2016-03-01
+    |       -- ...content of 'current' on Mar 1, 2016
+    |   -- 2016-02-19
+    |       -- ...content of 'current' on Feb 19, 2016
+    ```

     Here, the `project_name` folder is mapped to external storage (such as Dropbox), `current` is where development is done, and other folders within `project_name` are old versions.

     > **Data is Cheap, Time is Expensive**
     >